This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

-These syltkakor, also known as raspberry jam cookies, are easy to make and perfect for an afternoon coffee break.
+These syltkakor, also known as raspberry thumbprint cookies, are easy to make and perfect for an afternoon coffee break.
 Add them to your holiday cookie tray or package for gift giving!

 I know cookies are on your mind, y’all.

 Since raspberries are my favorite food, I always reach for raspberry jam cookies when I see them on a cookie tray.
-Whether they are prepared like more traditional syltkakor and formed into logs that are then slices, or like these thumbprint-style cookies, they’re so satisfying.
+Whether they are prepared like more traditional syltkakor and formed into logs that are then slices, or like these thumbprint cookies, they’re so satisfying.

 The base is a simple shortbread cookie.
-I love shortbread because it is so easy to make, requiring few ingredients, and because it doesn’t need a lot of sugar.
-Cookies always tend to have a lot of sugar, and even though yeah, sure, it’s a cookie, I’d prefer it toned down a little.
+I love shortbread because it is so easy to make, requires few ingredients, and doesn’t need a lot of sugar.
+Cookies tend to have a lot of sugar, and even though yeah, sure, it’s a cookie, sometimes we want our treats just a little less sweet.

 Plus, the sweet-tart flavor of the raspberry jam gives these cookies all they need.
 More sugar could veer too far on the edge of screaming, “DESSERT!” rather than, “This is quite a nice cookie for my afternoon break.”

 You can whip up these raspberry thumbprint cookies in no time and have them ready for tea time or a sweet bite after dinner.
 They’re a classic for a good reason!